Pre-requisites Readings

 - Transaction Bytes: The

 byterepresentation of a transaction being processed using the context.
-Every transaction is processed by various parts of the SDK and consensus engine (e.g. Tendermint) throughout its lifecycle, some of which to not have any understanding of transaction types.
+Every transaction is processed by various parts of the Cosmos SDK and consensus engine (e.g. Tendermint) throughout its lifecycle, some of which do not have any understanding of transaction types.
 Thus, transactions are marshaled into the generic

 bytetype using some kind of encoding format such as Amino.